-Scar tissue and adhesions can cause a tummy overhang, and body fat may appear to be unevenly distributed around your middle.
+When it comes to your tummy after c section, scar tissue and adhesions can cause a tummy overhang, and body fat may appear to be unevenly distributed around your middle.
 Stress, lack of sleep and a lack of sensation or confidence with your stomach (factors all common to most new mums!) will make this worse.

-Massage (just rub the skin gently between your fingers around the scar) will help to break down scar tissue, encourage oxygen flow in, and toxin flow out of, the area which will aid healing.
+Massage (just rub the skin gently between your fingers around the scar) will help to break down scar tissue, encourage oxygen flow in, and toxin flow out of the area which will aid healing.

-Don't try to get up from lying on your back - always roll to your side first.
+- Don't try to get up from lying on your back - always roll to your side first.